Pooley3100/atari-rl-algos/README.md

 ## Results:
 - Run plot.py to then visualize test run.
-- playModel.py can also be used to use trained model weights, this must be selected however in the file.
+- playModel.py can also be used to play trained model weights, this must be selected however in the playModel file.